qrebjock/fanok/README.md

 # FANOK: Generating knockoffs in linear time

-FANOK is a Python implementation of the gaussian knockoffs framework developed by Barber-Candès [[1]](#1) [[2]](#2).
+FANOK is a Python implementation of the Gaussian knockoffs framework developed by Barber-Candès [[1]](#1) [[2]](#2).
-It provides fast algorithms to generate gaussian knockoffs in high-dimensions.
+It provides fast algorithms to generate Gaussian knockoffs in high-dimensions.

-# Installation
+## Installation

-## Requirements
+### Requirements

 This package requires NumPy, Scipy and Scikit-Learn.
 Use `pip install requirements.txt` to install them.

-# Usage
+## Usage

 See `examples/` to find examples.

-# References
+## References

 <a id="1">[1]</a>
 Barber, R. F. and Candès, E. J. (2015).